Home

 A Denver Omelet is one of the best ever omelet recipes and a best known American omelet.
 If it is scrambled and placed between slices of toast it becomes a Denver sandwich and is equally as good.

-An omelet is a preparation of beaten egg cooked with butter and / or oil in a frying pan and folded around a filling, in this case, ham, peppers, red onion and cheddar cheese.
+An omelet is a preparation of beaten egg cooked with butter and / or oil in a frying pan and folded around a filling.

 Don't miss the article entitled "How To Cook An Egg."
 I know you'll find it informative as well as somewhat humorous.